 – Remove a packet of spring roll wrappers from the freezer.
 (You need to keep the wrappers in the freezer after purchase.)

-– Leave it at room temperature to defrost, until you can separate the wrappers from one with another without breaking them.
+– Leave it at room temperature to defrost until you can separate the wrappers from one another without breaking them.

 – Place one of the wrappers on the table and start wrapping the spring rolls.

-– Cover the unused wrappers with a moist (but not wet) kitchen towel so that they will not turn dry and brittle.
+– Cover the unused wrappers with a damp towel or plastic wrap so that they will not turn dry and brittle.